astoreyai/ai_scientist/tutorials/01_getting_started/README.md

 we will recruit 160 participants.
 ```

-**✓ Checkpoint**: You should receive a complete sample size calculation with justification.
+**Checkpoint**: You should receive a complete sample size calculation with justification.

 ---